garrib10/Good-ReadMe-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  install inquirer package and axios package.
-Then you  type "run npm install" .
+  install inquirer package. then you type "run npm install"

   ## Usage
   To help generate ReadMe.md for your github repository

   ## License
   MIT